Keio University

 The malicious attacks by those users were intense.
 While I watched the situation unfold, I did not openly defend the researcher.
 I sent an encouraging email, but I could not bring myself to admonish the attackers on my own account.
 Even if anything I said would have likely just added fuel to the fire, the bottom line was that I was scared.

 Not limited to this incident, it has not been uncommon in recent years for users operating X accounts under their real names to become targets of horrific harassment for some reason or another.
 It is not just about being sent a large volume of unpleasant replies.
-Situations have escalated to criminal acts, such as making false bulk reservations or defamation by abusing publicly available email addresses.
+Situations have escalated to criminal acts, such as making large numbers of false reservations or engaging in defamation by abusing publicly available email addresses.
 In such a situation, it is still scary to openly defend a researcher who has incurred the displeasure of a particularly notorious group on X. This is because you don't know what might be done to you.

 Of course, the idea that the internet is a scary place is nothing new.
 Even before the spread of the internet, since the era of PC communications, trouble between users was a daily occurrence, and in the 2000s, "flaming" incidents originating from anonymous message boards and personal blogs became a hot topic.
-From around 2010, flaming incidents involving university students on Twitter became prominent, and after the Great East Japan Earthquake, intense conflicts began to occur even among users I follow.
-In this way, the timeline gradually took on a harsh atmosphere.
+From around 2010, flaming involving university students on Twitter became prominent, and after the Great East Japan Earthquake, intense conflicts began to occur even among users I follow.
+In this way, the timeline gradually took on a more prickly atmosphere.

 Is the Echo Chamber Evil?